ychuang1234/Background-removal-in-video/README.md

  Background modelling is the task of extracting the static background from a sequence of video frames.
 Once the background has been modelled, a technique called background subtraction which allows an image’s foreground to be extracted for further processing (object recognition etc.)

  ### (2) Generate the foreground mask through substracting input frame and background image
-Background subtraction (BS) is a common and widely used technique for generating a foreground mask by using static cameras.
+Background subtraction is a common and widely used technique for generating a foreground mask by using static cameras.
 BS calculates the foreground mask performing a subtraction between the current frame and a background model, containing the static part of the scene.

  ## Result